snail007/goproxy/README.md

 `userqps`: The maximum number of connections per second (QPS) for the user, not limited to 0 or not set this header.
 `ipqps`: The maximum number of connections per second (QPS) for the client IP, not limited to 0 or not set this header.
 `upstream`: The upstream used, not empty, or not set this header.
-`outgoing`: The outgoing ip，this option only working which upstream is empty.
-And the IP must belong to the machine running proxy。
+`outgoing`: The outgoing IP used.
+This setting is only effective when the upstream is empty.
+  The IP set here must be owned by the machine where the proxy is located, otherwise, the proxy will not function properly.
+  Starting from version `v13.2`, `outgoing` supports multiple subnet formats separated by commas.
+The proxy will randomly select an IP from the subnet as the outgoing IP.
+This randomness will also be maintained when authentication cache is enabled.
+  The following formats are supported for subnets:
+  1. Format: `192.168.1.1`, Description: Single IP, IPv4
+  1. Format: `3001:cb2::`, Description: Single IP, IPv6
+  1. Format: `192.168.1.1/24`, Description: CIDR format subnet, IPv4
+  1. Format: `3001:cb2::/126`, Description: CIDR format subnet, IPv6
+  1. Format: `192.168.1.1-192.168.1.200`, Description: IP range, IPv4
+  1. Format: `3001:cb2::/126`, Description: IP range, IPv6

+  Example: `192.16.1.1,192.161.1.2,192.168.1.2-192.168.1.255`

 `userTotalRate`： Limit the `user` total bandwidth speed (bytes per second), unit is byte, not limited to 0 or not set this header.
 `ipTotalRate`：Limit the `client ip` total bandwidth speed (bytes per second), unit is byte, not limited to 0 or not set this header.
 `portTotalRate`：Limit the `server port` total bandwidth speed (bytes per second), unit is byte, not limited to 0 or not set this header.
+`RotationTime`: `(requires version >= v13.2)` Controls the time interval, in seconds, for randomly selecting the outgoing IP.
+  Leave it blank or unset this header if not needed.When the outgoing returned by the API is a subnet, and if you don't want the proxy to randomly select a new IP for each client connection, you can use this parameter to control the time interval for random IP selection.
+  If within the interval period, the previously selected IP will be used.
+If the API does not return the `RotationTime` header or if `RotationTime` is set to 0, the proxy will randomly select an IP from the outgoing subnet as the outgoing IP for each client connection.

 #### Details of total bandwidth speed limitation
 1. `userrate`、`iprate` and `userTotalRate`、`ipTotalRate`、`portTotalRate` can be set at same time,